 TrueTube https://www.truetube.co.uk/ A variety of video clips to support with developing your child’s understanding of key RE topics

 In addition your child at KS4 will be provided with a ‘Revision Guide’ which covers all the topics for the GCSE examination.
 Students are advised to use this frequently so as a parent if you could encourage them to regularly review and recap for key concepts and vocabulary in detail this will support with their progress in lesson

-If you require any further information about Geography please don’t hesitate to contact Mr Ash or Miss Reed Tel: (01482) 343098
+If you require any further information about RE please don’t hesitate to contact Mr Ash or Miss Reed Tel: (01482) 343098